 Chateau Plince History, Overview

 Chateau Plince has one of the few, truly grand chateau in Pomerol.
-This is noticeable, because generally speaking Pomerol is the simplest of all the important Bordeaux appellations, thus most of the chateaux are humble in nature.
+This is noticeable because generally speaking Pomerol is the simplest of all the important Bordeaux appellations.
+Thus most of the chateaux are humble in nature.

-Chateau Plince is owned by the Moreau family who purchased the Right Bank estate from the well known, Rouchut family.
+Chateau Plince is owned by the Moreau family who purchased the Right Bank estate from the well-known, Rouchut family.
 The Moreau family have owned other vineyards in Pomerol, including Clos LEglise, which they sold in 1977.

 Chateau Plince Vineyard, Terroir, Grapes, Winemaking

+The 8.6-hectare vineyard of Chateau Plince is planted to 72% Merlot, 23% Cabernet Franc and 5% Cabernet Sauvignon.
 The terroir is mostly sand with some iron in the soil.
 On average the vines are close to 23 years of age.
 The vineyard is planted to a vine density that remains close to 6,000 vines per hectare.
 The property is located close to Chateau Nenin and not too far from the RN89 highway.
 The Right Bank vineyard is 8.66 hectares.

 Chateau Plince produces close to 4,000 cases of Pomerol wine per vintage.
 There is a second wine, Pavillon Plince.
 While Chateau Plince is owned and managed by the Moreau family, the sales and marketing of their wine are handled by Ets.
 Moueix.